alexis-forbes/electron-react-vite-template/ONBOARDING.md

 These tools are required by Windows and Node, not by your IDE.
 Even if you use WindSurf, VS Code, or another editor, Node's build system still calls the MSVC compiler and Windows SDK that come from Visual Studio Build Tools.
-Without them, `npm install better-sqlite3` will fail and the main process will not be able to load the module.
+Without them, `npm install better-sqlite3` (or similar native addons) will fail and the main process will not be able to load the module.

-If you later decide to avoid native addons, you can switch to a pure JS/WASM SQLite client like `sql.js`, at the cost of managing the `.db` file yourself and typically lower performance compared to `better-sqlite3`.

 ---